StephenHuang3/StephenHuang3/README.md

 I'm eager to apply my skills in a challenging co-op position for the Winter and Summer of 2025.

-### Beyond the classroom,

-I am an avid sports enthusiast, enjoying tennis and snowboarding.
-I also have a passion for travel, with Japan being one of my favorite destinations.
-These experiences enrich my understanding of diverse cultures and fuel my professional creativity and drive.

 ## Skills

 <div align="left">